Lead Guitar Improvisation 101

 String-Bending & Vibrato

-String-Bending, as the name implies, is just where you hit a note and then bend the string so that the original note is bent up to some higher tone.
+String-Bending, as the name implies, is where you bend a string so that the original note is bent up to some higher tone.
 Generally speaking, if you bend a note up, you should bend it up to another note in the scale that you are playing, not just bend the note up to some random stopping point.
-The Blues style is a bit of an exception to this general rule; in the Blues style you will occasionally hear partial or fractonal bends for coloration.
-Closely related to String-Bending is Vibrato.
-To add Vibrato, you hit a note and then rhythmically and steadily wiggle the string back-and-forth thereby modulating the original note.
-You can produce different sorts of Vibrato by changing the speed and distance that you wiggle the string.
+The Blues style is a bit of an exception to this general rule; in the Blues style you will occasionally hear partial or fractional bends for coloration; the point here is to be in control of what you are doing - if you do a partial bend, do it on purpose; if you bend up to a specific note, do that on purpose.

 Blues audio example: